BA History and English Literature

 This course is flexible and enables you to shape your study to match your interests.
 Taught in small interactive seminar groups, you will regularly be able to discuss and debate topics with teaching staff and fellow students.

 Placements are a prominent feature of our degree courses and highly encouraged.
 Placements are a good way to show you how you can use the skills acquired through studying history in the real world.
 In History we ensure that placements are incorporated into your core learning.
 In the second year, we offer opportunities for short group placements in museums and heritage and media organisations, and encourage students to reflect on what they have learned from previous employment or voluntary work experience.
-For third years, two optional modules offer placements of 10 working days in local archives and secondary schools.

 Through our links with the Careers Centre, you can source potential employers and help with CVs and letters of application.
 Staff in the department also have close links with the university’s Institute of Education, Museum of English Rural Life (MERL) and Special Collections (archives), and with external organisations such as the Berkshire Record Office.